esncu/QuantOracle/README.md

 - "Is the server running..."
 "Network error: JSON.parse..." in login process
   - Docker does not have permissions to init.sql, run `chmod o+r init.sql` or give read permissions for init.sql to all
+  - Alternatively, on Linux, you can run `./perms.sh` to give full perms to all related files automatically